 If I recall correctly, Glengarry is dedicated to Pinter.
 David had felt insecure about how he’d handled the exposition in Glengarry and wanted Pinter’s opinion.
 Pinter told him he had nothing to worry about.
 Given David’s rightward shift in politics, and Pinter’s solid position on the left, I wonder what happened to their friendship.
 David wrote “Why I am No Longer a Brain-Dead Liberal” for the Village Voice in May ’98 and Pinter died in December.
 I wonder if they even talked about this.
 Anybody have any information?

 Anyway, The Verdict.
 Wow.
 The summation speech for Newman is one of Newman’s finest hours.
 And the scene in which Crouse faces Mason is sensational.
 (Crouse did two more pictures with Lumet — Daniel and Prince of the City.
-She did one more picture with Newman — they have some sensational scenes together in Slap Shot.)
+She did one more picture with Newman — they have some funny scenes together in Slap Shot.)